Forshining/Forshining.github.io/README.md

 Welcome to my personal website!
-Now I'm an undergraduate student majoring in statistics in School of Mathematics at Sun-Yat-Sen University and a coming master majoring in Computer Science, fortunately under the supervision of Prof. Ling Qing<http://home.ustc.edu.cn/~qingling/>.
+Now I'm an undergraduate student majoring in statistics in School of Mathematics at Sun-Yat-Sen University and a coming master majoring in Computer Science, fortunately under the supervision of [Prof. Ling Qing](http://home.ustc.edu.cn/~qingling/).

 My research interests lie in the fields of optimization, machine learning theory, statistics and privacy.